RoyElkabetz/CityLearn-MAD-CATS/README.md

 To this end, we implemented several alternative predictors:
 - **IDX predictor**: This is the simplest predictor, which predicts the net consumption according to the known time index and building number.
-- **Dot product**: Generates prediction by finding the maximal dot-product overlap of the past $24$h consumption and training data.
+- **Dot product**: Generates prediction by finding the maximal dot-product overlap of the past $24$ h consumption and training data.
 It is a simple and fast method, but it does not generalize very well.
-- **Multi-Layer Perceptron**: This is a Multi-Layer Perceptron (MLP) network trained to predict the net consumption from the last $24$h history.
+- **Multi-Layer Perceptron**: This is a Multi-Layer Perceptron (MLP) network trained to predict the net consumption from the last $24$ h history.
 Its architecture is Time-delayed Neural Net (TDNN), which means that it takes the whole history as input, and the output is the prediction for the next 24 time steps at once, without any time roll.
 It features three hidden layers with $128$, $16384$, and $64$ neurons, and a ReLU activation function.
 The network is trained with the Adam optimizer, and the loss function is the mean squared error (MSE), with exponential weighting for improving the accuracy at the initial times out of the 24 hours output.
 Given the small dataset, its prediction is not very accurate, but it is a great improvement over the dot product.

-## Alternative Rule-based solution
+## Alternative Rule-Based solution
 Alternatively, when not using search, we use a set of rules that defines the next move for each building independently (locally), based on the next hour prediction.
 The rules were defined to "flatten" the net consumption curve (closing the temporal gap / phase-shift between